Xilinx/Embedded-Design-Tutorials/Zynq7000-EDT/docs/3-using-gp-port-zynq.md

 The flow of this chapter is similar to that in <a href="2-using-zynq.md">Using the Zynq SoC Processing System</a> and uses the Zynq device as a base hardware design.
-It is assumed that you understand the concepts discussed in [Using the Zynq SoC Processing System](./#2-using-zynq.md) regarding adding the Zynq device into a Vivado IP integrator block diagram design.
+It is assumed that you understand the concepts discussed in <a href="2-using-zynq.md">Using the
+Zynq SoC Processing System</a> regarding adding the Zynq device into a Vivado IP integrator block diagram design.
 If you skipped that chapter, you might want to look at it because we will continually refer to it throughout this chapter.